build-on-aws/content/posts/practical-cloud-guide/deploy-a-cloud-database-to-scale-lamp-app/index.md

 aws lightsail get-instance-snapshot --instance-snapshot-name PHP-fe-ls-db | jq .instanceSnapshot.state
 ```

-When the snapshot is complete, create two new instances with the `create-instances-from-snapshot`.
+When the snapshot is complete, create two new instances with `create-instances-from-snapshot`.
 Note that you can use a list of instance names to create multiple instances.

 ```bash
 aws lightsail create-instances-from-snapshot \